jancgreyling/AE_772_892/README.md

 ---

-## Week 4: Logical Statements, Loops, Functions, Dictionaries and List Comprehension
+## Week 4: Loops, Functions, Dictionaries and List Comprehension

-* **Logical statements**
-  * What is a logical statements, and how do they work?
-  * Examples of uses

 * **Introduction to Loops**
   * What is a loop, and how do they work?